 Following are some of the features of Agile methodology-

-- Customer feedbacks and changes are embraced and incorporated in the iterations based on their priority.
+- Customer feedback and changes are embraced and incorporated in the iterations based on their priority.

-- It emphasis on collaborative work of cross functional team.
+- Its emphasis is on the collaborative work of the cross-functional teams.

-- It focuses on more interaction and face-to-face communications.
+- It focuses on more interaction and face-to-face communication.

-- Agile is very much suited for projects where requirements and the end product is not very clear.
+- Agile is very much suited for projects where requirements and the end product are not very clear.

-- It promotes customer satisfaction as their feedbacks and changes are embraced.
+- It promotes customer satisfaction as their feedback and changes are embraced.

-- It reduces risk factor as early deliverables are made visible to the end users.
+- It reduces risk factors as early deliverables are made visible to the end-users.

 - Exhaustive planning is not required at the beginning of the development process.